HOME MEDICINE CABINET

 The most common objections sound like this:

-- I am not sure this makes sense for a regular home cabinet.
+• I am not sure this makes sense for a regular home medicine cabinet.

 ”I only have a few medicines”

 That is true in theory.
-In practice “a few” turns into a dozen very quickly.
-Especially when you have children, a senior or seasonal purchases.
-And even a small cabinet can cause a problem when you do not know in the evening what is already past its date.
+In practice, “a few” turns into a dozen very quickly, especially when you have children, an older adult or seasonal purchases.
+And even a small cabinet can cause a problem when, in the evening, you do not know what is already past its expiry date.

 It is not about a giant database.
 It is about visibility.
 Sometimes just the few most important items deserve the best-organised list.